 Division of property in a divorce is a major part of a divorce.
 When a marriage ends in divorce, the couple must decide how to split their property and debts.

 This is often a major area where couples disagree.
 Coming up with a division of property that both consider fair can be a challenge.
-Bradley Bayan has experience in working out a marital settlement agreement that is a fair and equitable distribution of assets and debts.
+California is a community property state and division of property follows these guidelines.

 Bradley Bayan has more than 20 years of experience and is licensed by The California Bar.
 He has demonstrated a high level of experience, education, knowledge and skill in matrimonial and family law with a particular understanding of divorce in California.